kapouer/window-page/README.md

 Chains are always run after DOM is ready.

-- init, always called at start of a page run when document is ready
+- init, always called at start of a page run, a way to get state object first hand.
+- ready, when document is ready
 - build, fetch data and fill document
 - patch, when query changes, fetch data and update document
 - setup, UI, events animations